The Takeaway:

 We should say right off the bat that the Strong Classic Lever 1 will not appeal to everyone.
 Only a very few people reading this review will be drawn to it, or be able to afford it, but it’s such a remarkable machine that we felt it deserved a special mention here, which is why we wanted to give it an honorable mention.

 The big draw with this machine?
-They’re not mass produced.
+They’re not mass-produced.
 Each one is hand-built in Italy, so no two are exactly alike.
+They’re works of art that also happen to be fully functional, robust, and incredibly capable machines.

 While they are not designed to accept a dedicated water line, with their massive six-liter tank capacity, this will seldom be an issue, no matter how busy your office, or how much coffee you drink.